-Prior to the commencement of any above ground construction, details of the biodiversity enhancements listed in the Ecological Survey and Assessment (Essex Mammal Surveys, February 2024) shall be submitted to and approved in writing by the Local Planning Authority.
-The submitted details shall include the following:
+Prior to the commencement of any above ground construction a Biodiversity Enhancement Layout for biodiversity enhancements listed in the Ecological Survey and Assessment (Essex Mammal Surveys, February 2024) shall be submitted to and approved in writing by the Local Planning Authority.
+The content of the Biodiversity Enhancement Layout shall include the following:

-- a) detailed designs or product descriptions for the biodiversity enhancements; and - b) locations, orientations and heights for biodiversity enhancements on appropriate drawings.
+a) detailed designs or product descriptions for biodiversity enhancements; and b) locations, orientations and heights for biodiversity enhancements on appropriate drawings.